it114/horus/README.md

 ## Mobsec

-A mobile pentesting framework written in Python
+A mobile pentesting framework written in Python.
+It is intended to have to 2 major components:

+ - [x] Static Analysis
+ - [] Dynamic Analysis

 ## CREDITS